Wellness

 Debt Management: Avalanche vs. Snowball

-• The Psychological Approach (Snowball): Pay off the smallest balance loan first.
-The dopamine hit of closing an account motivates you to tackle the next one.
+• The Psychological Approach (The Debt Snowball): Pay the minimums on everything, but throw all extra cash at the loan with the smallest total balance.
+The dopamine hit of completely eliminating a debt and closing the account motivates you to maintain your discipline and aggressively tackle the next one.

-The "Doctor Tax" and Advisors
+The "Doctor Tax" and Finding the Right Advice

 Action Plan: Your Financial Vital Signs